survivejs/webpack-book/manuscript/extending/01_loaders.md

 * Use **loader-utils** to parse possible options passed to a loader and consider validating them using **schema-utils**.
 * Pitching stage complements the default behavior allowing you to intercept and to attach metadata.

-I will show you how to write plugins in the next chapter.
+You learn to write plugins in the next chapter.
 Plugins allow you to intercept webpack's execution process and they can be combined with loaders to develop more advanced functionality.